-It is widely known that women who abuse substances during pregnancy may be causing irreversible damage to the fetus they are carrying.
-Recent findings have discovered a pattern in babies who endured a pregnancy where the mother was addicted to fentanyl, and the results leading to fentanyl baby syndrome have been astonishing.
+It is widely known that substance abuse during pregnancy may cause irreversible damage to the fetus.
+Recent findings have discovered a pattern in babies who endured a pregnancy where the mother was addicted to fentanyl, and the results leading to fetal fentanyl syndrome have been astonishing.

 Avenues Recovery, experts in drug addiction and rehab, present these startling findings.

-Fentanyl, a potent synthetic opioid drug, is used in the medical arena as a painkiller and an anesthetic.
-Fentanyl is similar to morphine in that they both act as pain relievers, but dissimilar in that it is 50 to 100 times more potent.
+Fentanyl is a potent synthetic opioid drug that is used in the medical arena as a painkiller and an anesthetic.
+Fentanyl is similar to morphine in that they both act as a pain reliever, but dissimilar in that it is 50 to 100 times more potent.
 Fentanyl is also widely misused on the street, as it causes pleasurable immediate after-effects such as a euphoric ‘high,’ a sense of calm, or relief from debilitating pain.
-It can be taken via a pill/capsule, injection, transdermal patch, nasal sprays, or eye droppers.
+It can be taken as a pill or capsule, by injection, via a transdermal patch, by nasal spray, or with an eye dropper.

 Unfortunately, there are also adverse side effects when misusing fentanyl for a prolonged period, some of which are dangerous.
 Some of these side effects include: